-Interactive exhibits let little cowboys and cowgirls try their hand at tossing a lasso on a steer or riding a bucking bronco.
+Interactive exhibits let little cowpokes try their hand at tossing a lasso on a steer or riding a bucking bronco.
 Step into the multi-sensory theater to feel the splash of the herd through a creek and smell the coffee cooking over an open flame.
-As fun as it is educational, step around the museum’s campfire to hear Jesse Chisholm himself impart the history of the trail.
+Then, gather around the museum’s campfire to hear Jesse Chisholm himself impart the history of the trail.

-Make a stop in Yukon on your trip and you’ll be following in the footsteps of cattle drivers who saw this pleasant piece of Oklahoma land as a great place to rest.
+Make a stop in Yukon to follow in the footsteps of cattle drivers who saw this pleasant piece of Oklahoma land as a great place to rest.
 Their stopping point is memorialized at the Chisholm Trail Watering Hole & Historic Marker.
-Located near the Freedom Trail Playground, it’s the ideal stop for young history buffs as they can enjoy a dinosaur dig in addition to the award-winning playground located on-site.
+Located near the Freedom Trail Playground, it’s the ideal stop for young history buffs to enjoy a dinosaur dig in addition to on-site playground.

 Another Yukon stop that beckons travelers is the Express Clydesdales Ranch.
 Step into a beautiful Amish-built barn that’s been standing strong along the Chisholm Trail since 1936 and you’ll be greeted by impressive horses weighing almost a ton each and standing about six feet tall at the shoulder.
 The Yukon Historical Society has paired with the ranch to present the history of the Old West cattle drives through exhibits in the barn’s loft area and throughout the property.
 From the loft, gaze out over miles and miles of rolling Oklahoma farm land.

 The Chisholm Trail Museum & Governor Seay Mansion in Kingfisher is packed with impressive exhibits that reveal the timeline of the trail beginning with Jesse Chisholm and ending with the land runs at the end of the century.
-A frontier village on-site features a church, bank and a log cabin that was once home to the mother of the Dalton Gang, one of the region’s most famous outlaw outfits.
+Some of the museum displays feature a frontier village with a church, bank and log cabin that was once home to the mother of the Dalton Gang, one of the region’s most famous outlaw outfits.

-The perfect way to wrap up your road trip is in Enid, a town that pulls back the curtain on how this famous route through Oklahoma forever changed the state and its settlers.
+Wrap up your road trip in Enid to see how this famous route through Oklahoma forever changed the state and its settlers.
 Head to the Cherokee Strip Regional Heritage Center to see how the trail blazed by cattlemen later welcomed a boom with the Land Run of 1893 that settled Enid.
 The movement of cattle through the area laid the foundation for the farming and cattle industries that continue today.